“Drowsy but awake”- the gold standard to aim for in the sleep department, right?

 Here’s a very common situation I see:

-The parent puts the baby in the crib half-asleep at bedtime.
+The parent puts the baby in the crib drowsy but awake where he’s half-asleep at bedtime.
 Or perhaps the parent sits next to their toddler and rubs his back until he’s almost asleep.
 When the baby or toddler wakes up in the middle of the night, the parents begin to implement a sleep training method.
 Except that this baby or toddler just cries and cries!
 Why?
 See, if the child needs to be rocked, fed, or patted to a drowsy state in order to fall asleep at bedtime, he won’t consistently put himself back to sleep in the middle of the night without that same assistance.

 But my baby sometimes sleeps through the night!
 He must know how to put himself back to sleep then, no?